How to optimize Production Planning to turn Supply Chain into a competitive advantage

 • interplant transfers.

-Typical patterns (trend, seasonality, random variability) affect the choice of forecasting technique and stocking policies.
+Typical patterns (trend, seasonality, random variability) influence the choice of forecasting technique and inventory policies.

 • error must be measured and managed;

-• the forecast is more accurate for families than for individual codes;
+• the forecast is more accurate for product families than for individual SKUs;

-• short horizon is more reliable than long horizon.
+• the short-term horizon is more reliable than the long-term one.

 MAD: Mean Absolute Deviation

-This indicator has the objectives of determining deviations between demand and forecast ,planning around the error and correctly sizing the safety stock and thus improving forecasting techniques
+This indicator aims to determine the deviations between demand and forecast, plan around the error, and correctly size the safety stock, thereby improving forecasting techniques

-• Ape(m)SKUn = absolute percentage error of the n-th code related to the month under review (m) (%)
+• Ape(m)SKUn = absolute percentage error of the nth SKU for the month in question (m) (%)

-The XYZ Classification of Historical Product Demand (variability) is carried out to assign the class of demand variability to each item.
-It is based on the calculation of the Coefficient of Variation and the density of demand
+The XYZ Classification of historical product demand (variability) is performed to assign each item a demand variability class.
+It is based on the calculation of the Coefficient of Variation and demand density

-σ sigma: is the standard deviation of the time series of demand
+σ sigma: is the standard deviation of the historical demand series

-ABC indicator: is a classification of materials that can be used to filter them in planning transactions to enable smarter management of product portfolio and stock policies.
+ABC indicator: a classification of materials that can be used to filter them in planning transactions to enable smarter management of the product portfolio and inventory policies.

-The Sales & Operations Planning is the process that integrates all business plans--sales, marketing, product development, manufacturing, procurement, and finance--into a single monthly tactical plan.
+Sales & Operations Planning is the process that integrates all business plans—sales, marketing, product development, production, procurement, and finance—into a single monthly tactical plan.
 It is the point of contact between strategy and operations.

 The S&OP process involves five steps:

-1. Collecting data on sales, inventory, backlog, capacity.
+1. Collecting data on sales, inventory, backlog, and capacity.

-3. Supply Planning that assesses capacity, resources, constraints.
+3. Supply Planning that assesses capacity, resources, and constraints.

 4. Pre-S&OP Meeting to resolve critical issues and generate scenarios.

-5. Executive Meeting for approval and alignment with budget.
+5. Executive Meeting for approval and alignment with the budget.

 • better internal coordination,

-Without a stable and disciplined S&OP, each successive stage of planning becomes reactive, fragmented, and inefficient.
+Without a stable and disciplined S&OP process, every subsequent phase of planning becomes reactive, fragmented, and inefficient.

-Resource Planning (RP) aims to verify the feasibility of the plan defined by the S&OP over the medium to long term.
-It uses the Bill of Resources, a simplified bill of materials that represents the average allocation needed for a product family.
+Resource Planning (RP) aims to verify the feasibility of the plan defined by S&OP over the medium to long term.
+It uses the Bill of Resources, a simplified bill of materials that represents the average resources required for a product family.

 • identify future critical issues,

-8. Master Scheduling: how to switch from family plan to product plan without losing stability?
+8. Master Scheduling: How to transition from the product family plan to the product plan without losing stability?

-The Master Production Schedule (MPS) translates the S&OP plan into a production schedule for individual codes, with precise quantities and dates.
+The Master Production Schedule (MPS) translates the S&OP plan into a production schedule for individual SKUs, with precise quantities and dates.

 The objectives of the MPS are:

-• show when finished products will be produced,
+• to show when finished products will be produced,

-The disaggregation of the plan is fundamental and is based on coefficients derived from historical analysis.
-The structure of the planning changes depending on the strategy:
+The breakdown of the plan is fundamental and is based on coefficients derived from historical analysis.
+The planning structure varies depending on the strategy:

-• ATO: the MPS plans semis and options,
+• ATO: MPS plans semi-finished products and options,

 • MTO: the MPS is driven by customer orders.

-The ATP is defined as the stock and planned orders not yet used to fulfill customer orders.
-It does not consider commitments from the forecast but only from confirmed customer orders.
-It is of 2 types:
+ATP is defined as the stock and planned orders not yet used to fulfill customer orders.
+It does not consider commitments arising from the forecast but only from confirmed customer orders.
+There are two types:

 • discrete

-To properly manage promises to the customer, an essential element for reliability and service level.
+To properly manage commitments to the customer, an essential element for reliability and service level.

-Crucial is the definition of planning timeframes (Planning Time Fence), which stabilize the plan and avoid continuous changes, a major cause of inefficiency and hidden costs.
+Crucial is the definition of planning time fences (PTFs), which stabilize the plan and prevent constant changes—one of the main causes of inefficiency and hidden costs.

 9.1 Material Requirements Planning (MRP): the logic of material requirements

-This is the engine that, starting from the MPS and Bill of Material (BOM), calculates net requirements, proposing production and purchase orders.
+It is the engine that, starting from the MPS and the Bill of Materials (BOM), calculates net requirements and proposes production and purchase orders.

-To function properly, it requires flawless master data:
+To function correctly, it requires flawless master data:

 • lead time,